 Volunteer Visitor Services are designed to offer practical and emotional support to individuals living with a progressive life-threatening illness in their own home.
+Individuals are eligible for this service if they have been given a prognosis of less than one year.
 These services may include but are not limited to:

 - Companionship – play cards, scrabble, or just chat over a cup of tea